-“While many are careful to protect themselves from injury from explosions, our results suggest that inhaling firework smoke may cause longer-term damage—a risk that has been largely ignored,” says study senior author Terry Gordon, PhD, a professor in the Department of Environmental Medicine at NYU Langone Health.
+“While many are careful to protect themselves from injury from explosions, our results suggest that inhaling firework smoke may cause longer-term damage—a risk that has been largely ignored,” says study senior author Terry Gordon, PhD, a professor in the Department of Medicine and a member of the Division of Environmental Medicine.

 Dr. Gordon and his team also analyzed 14 years’ worth of air quality samples taken at dozens of sites across the United States by the Environmental Protection Agency (EPA) throughout each year.
 They found that levels of toxic metals were higher in samples taken near Independence Day and New Year’s Eve celebrations than at any other time of the year.
 Along with lead, titanium, strontium, and copper are commonly found in fireworks.

 “Although people are only exposed to these substances for a short time each year, they are much more toxic than the pollutants we breathe every day,” says Dr. Gordon.

 Americans purchase more than 258 million pounds of fireworks every year, according to the American Pyrotechnics Association.
 Displays are used not only for holidays, but also at daily events held at amusement parks, rock concerts, and sports venues.
 To create bright colors, metals are exposed to high temperatures, causing a chemical reaction that gives off a flash of colored light.
 For example, red fireworks can be made with strontium, and blue ones with copper.